w3c/compute-pressure/README.md

       // The minimum clock speed is 0, and the maximum speed is 1.
 0.5 maps to
       // the base clock speed.
       cpuSpeedThresholds: [0.5],
+      // Setting testMode to `true` will result in `computePressureCallback` to
+      // be invoked regularly even if no thresholds have been crossed.
+The
+      // computational data returned will not be informative, but this is useful
+      // for testing if the requested options have been accepted.
+      testMode: false,
     });

 observer.start();